-Through centuries of war and peace, countless regimes, and an uncertain future, one thing has remained constant in the small Armenian republic of Nagorno-Karabakh - the tree known as Tnjri.
+Through centuries of war and peace, countless regimes, and an uncertain future, one thing has remained constant in the small, disputed Republic of Artsakh (officially recognized as part of Azerbaijan)—the tree known as Tnjri.

 Despite the many attempts at its life, Tnjri has survived through long eras and regimes.
 When the country was under Soviet control, Tnjri was said to be the tallest tree in Russia.
 However through it all Tnjri has remained an important shrine to the local people and a popular site for visitors looking a see a physical symbol of Armenia’s history.